-The Home Depot also publishes local deals to their website.
+The Home Depot also publishes local deals on their website.
 Click here to view the latest online and in-store promotions at The Home Depot!

 Lowe’s Military Discount

 Like Home Depot, Lowe’s offers veterans a 10% discount through its MyLowe’s program.
-You can learn more about the promotional program here.
+You can learn more about the promotional program on the Lowe’s website.